John Player Norton: 1973: Monocoque

 Only three bikes were constructed plus a prototype.
-One bike was ready for Williams to ride in the '73 Daytona 200, but retired with carburetion problems.
-At the Easter Transatlantic Trophy races, John Cooper and Williams were in the British team.
-Williams won three races and was joint top scorer.
+One bike was ready for Williams to ride in the 1973 Daytona 200 but retired with carburetion problems.
+At the Easter Transatlantic Trophy races, John Cooper and Williams were in the British team with Williams ending the series as the top points scorer by claiming three victories along with a second place and third place results.

+At the second round held at Mallory Park, Williams, riding the slower but better handling Norton battled for the lead with Yvon Duhamel, riding the faster Japanese three-cylinder two-stroke engined Kawasaki H2R.
+Three laps from the end, Duhamel's motorcycle developed a stiff throttle, allowing Williams to take the victory.
+DuHamel came back to win the second race over second-placed Williams.
 Cooper crashed his 350 Yamsel in a support race at Mallory Park and Dave Croxford took his place in the Mallory Trophy races.

+At the third round at Oulton Park, Williams claimed the first race victory after early leader, Art Baumann's Kawasaki developed transmission troubles.
+In the second race, Williams was able to overtake Kawasaki teammates Gary Nixon and Duhamel to claim his third victory of the series.
+Williams tied Duhamel as the highest individual points scorers, both with 84 points.

 Williams won the Formula 750cc TT with Mick Grant second, both on monocoques.
-At Imola two weeks after the IOM Williams crashed and damaged the bike extensively.
+At the Imola 200 two weeks after the Isle of Man TT, Williams crashed and damaged the bike extensively.
 The bike was rebuilt some years later and passed into private hands.

 In the MCN Superbike Championship Williams tied on points with Suzuki's Barry Sheene, but the title went to Sheene as he had won one more race.
 Dave Croxford won the British 750 cc Championship on the Norton that year.
+At the British round of the 1973 Formula 750 season held at the fast and flowing Silverstone Circuit, Williams demonstrated the prowess of his designing skills as he led the race against the far more powerful Japanese two-stroke motorcycles, only to run out of petrol one lap from the end of the race.

 Endurance races were also entered and for these the monocoque was fitted with an abbreviated fairing fitted with twin headlights.

 At the final road race of the AMA season, Ontario, California, Williams' bike developed a fuel leak from the monocoque and he had to withdraw from the race.
 Team-mate Dave Aldana retired after a few laps with engine problems.
 Aldana continued to use the monocoque for the 1974 Daytona 200 and Transatlantic Trophy races.
 The bike was returned to America after the Trophy races and stored by the Norton importers until 1977 when it passed into private hands.